bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/types.md

 ## BPopoverDelayObject

-- This type is only used for the Popover component
+This type is only used for the Popover component.

 <b-card class="bg-body-tertiary">